-Majesty of the Seas (above) carries more passengers even though she is smaller than Jewel of the Seas (below)
+Majesty of the Seas (above) carried more passengers even though she was smaller than Jewel of the Seas (below)

-Allure of the Seas carries more passengers than any other cruise ship but has a reputation for feeling uncrowded.
+Allure of the Seas, an Oasis class ship, carries more passengers than any other cruise ship but has a reputation for feeling uncrowded.

 Cruise ship FAQs - - Is it true that the larger the ship, the more people will be aboard?